Juris Doctor Application Requirements

 Fall: June 1*

-We are, however, pleased to receive applications from February LSAT takers.
-Such applicants should submit their application and indicate the date of their future test administration.
-We will hold such files until we receive February test scores.
+We are pleased to receive applications from February and June LSAT takers.
+Such applicants should apply now and indicate the date of their test administration.
+We will hold decisions on such applications until we receive test scores.

 The admissions committee seeks to do more than simply enroll those with the greatest academic potential.
-We admit men and women who have demonstrated both academic ability as well as a commitment to the school's mission as a Christ-centered institution.
+We admit men and women who demonstrate academic ability, as well as a commitment to the school's mission as a Christ-centered institution.

 The admissions committee, comprised of faculty members, associate deans, and the Director of Admissions, evaluates applicants according to the following criteria: